ph504/webots-ROS-installation_man/README.md

 # install webots on Ubuntu 20.04.3 LTS Focal Fossa
-# ATTENTION! due to excessive amount of steps of the procedures, I avoided to include some of them since some of them are already in the references/sources which are linked above each step. if you encounter any problem the sources might be of great help to you, thank you for your time.
+# ATTENTION! due to excessive amount of steps of the procedures, I avoided to include some of them since some of them are already in the references/sources which are linked above each step.
+If you encounter any problem, the sources might be of great help to you, thank you for your time.

 the table of contents will be added soon.
 ## install with docker: [srouce](https://docs.docker.com/engine/install/ubuntu/)